loda-lang/loda-lang.github.io/index.markdown

 1. Join the [LODA project on BOINC](https://boinc.loda-lang.org/loda/).
 2. Use the [LODA command-line tool](install).

-We honor your contributions: you can **include your name in mined programs**!
+We honor your contributions: you can include your name in mined programs.
 All mined programs are stored in the [loda-programs](https://github.com/loda-lang/loda-programs) repository.

-To receive updates on new miner findings, you can check out the commits in [loda-programs](https://github.com/loda-lang/loda-programs/commits/main) or subscribe to the [@lodaminer](https://twitter.com/lodaminer) channel on Twitter, or join other LODA followers in the [loda-lang workspace](https://loda-lang.slack.com/) on Slack.
+To receive updates on new miner findings, you can check out the [latest commits](https://github.com/loda-lang/loda-programs/commits/main) or subscribe to the [@lodaminer](https://twitter.com/lodaminer) channel on Twitter, or [join us on Slack](https://loda-lang.slack.com/).
 It includes a channel that posts new programs in real-time.

 ## Development